Skip to content

 Prepare the task list for alff package.

-The feature of jobs in alff package are they have the same: command_list, forward_files, backward_files.
-So this function is to shorthand prepare the list of Task object for alff package.
-For general usage, should prepare the task list from scratch.
+The feature of jobs in alff package is that they have the same: command_list, forward_files, backward_files.
+So, this function prepares the list of Task object for alff package.
+For general usage, should prepare the task list manually.

 Parameters: